awsdocs/aws-cloudtrail-user-guide/doc_source/create-kms-key-policy-for-cloudtrail.md

 In the policy, you add one or more accounts that will encrypt with your key to the CloudTrail **EncryptionContext**\.
 This restricts CloudTrail to using your key to encrypt logs only for those accounts that you specify\.
 Giving the root of account *222222222222* permission to encrypt logs delegates the administrator of that account to allocate encrypt permissions as required to other users in account *222222222222* by changing their IAM user policies\.

 As a security best practice, add an `aws:SourceArn` condition key to the KMS key policy\.
 The IAM global condition key `aws:SourceArn` helps ensure that CloudTrail uses the KMS key only for a specific trail or trails\.
+This condition is not supported in KMS key policies for event data stores\.

 KMS key policy statement: